HijackHornet/RoR2ModsOpSrc/HjUpdaterAPI/README.md

 ```
 No need to update the dependency version when HjUpdaterApi will be updated.

-To add it as an optional dependency, just add put a if statement arround the static function like this :
+To add it as an optional dependency, just put a if statement arround the static function like this :
 ```cs
  if (BepInEx.Bootstrap.Chainloader.PluginInfos.ContainsKey(HjUpdater.GUID)){